Backward similarity solution of the Boussinesq groundwater equation: Similarity solution and numerical solution

 In the previous subsection, we employed Shampine's solutions as benchmark solutions.
 Herein, the accuracy of this solution is confirmed via a comparison with the solutions calculated via the simple finite element method.
 The Boussinesq groundwater equation (\ref{eq:Boussinesq}) can be written in a weak form

 where $\Omega \in \mathbb{R}$ is the computational domain, $v \in C_0^\infty(\Omega)$ is a test function, and $u$ is a weak solution.
 Then, the variables $v$ and $u$ are approximated by

-where $v_i(t)$ and $u_i(t)$ are the $i$-th values of $v(x,t)$ and $u(x,t)$ at time $t$, respectively; $n$ is the number of total grids; and $N_i (x)$ is the piecewise linear basis function.
+where $v_i$ are arbitrary constant coefficients; $u_i(t)$ are the nodal values of $u(x,t)$ at time $t$; $n$ is the number of total grids; and $N_i (x)$ is the piecewise linear basis function.
 The original PDE (\ref{eq:Boussinesq}) is transformed into the system of ODE

 with

 where $j = 1, 2, \dotsb, n$, $k =0, 1, \dotsb, n$, and the value of $u^m_k$ is designated by the result of the previous step calculation.
 Additionally, imposing the same backward boundary condition (\ref{InletCondition}) identifies the value at the boundary grids